Payment options

 Whatever rate applies to your collection method.
 There is no card-specific surcharge.

-- Card at the attendant booth: charged at the cash rate ($0.106 per mile Class 1; $27.75 full route W).
+- Card in the lane: charged at the cash/credit rate ($0.106 per mile Class 1; $27.75 full route W).
 The card is processed for the same amount you would pay in physical cash.
-The rate is set by your collection method (cash / Toll By Plate / E-ZPass), not by your payment instrument.
+The rate is set by your collection method (cash/credit, E-ZPass, or unpaid-toll invoice), not by your payment instrument.

 - Card funding an E-ZPass account: your account is funded for future tolls, which are then charged at the E-ZPass rate ($0.073 per mile Class 1; $19.00 full route W).
 The card pays the account, not the toll; the toll comes off the account at the discounted rate.

-- Card paying a Toll By Plate invoice: the invoice itself is at the cash rate (charged retroactively because your transponder did not read or you do not have an account).
+- Card paying an unpaid-toll invoice: the invoice itself is at the unpaid-toll rate, which is higher than both E-ZPass and cash/credit (charged because the toll was not paid in the lane).
 The card simply pays the invoice; the rate is already set.

 Why E-ZPass is cheaper than paying by card at the booth